conan-io/conan-io.github.io/_posts/2021-07-21-Modern-docker-images.markdown

 ---
 layout: post
 comments: false
-title: "Modern Docker images: How I Learned to Stop Worrying and Love the Old images"
+title: "Modern Docker Images to build C/C++ projects for ConanCenter: How I Learned to Stop Worrying and Love the Old images"
-meta_description: "Conan Docker Tools: New Docker images which should become the official ones"
+meta_description: "The New Docker images which should become the official to build all C/C++ package on Conan Center Index and distribute under Conan Center.
+They should be adopted by default for all users.
+Fixed glibc and libstdc++ compatibility problems and unified all Docker recipes using multistage-build on Jenkins"
 ---